South Carolina Child Custody and Support

 Under South Carolina law, each parent has a duty to support his or her children.
 For non-custodial parents, this usually means paying money to the other parent for the care and well-being of shared minor children.
 The duty to support generally extends until your child is 18 years old, and sometimes until your child is 19 years old or graduates from high school.

-South Carolina’s Integrated Child Support Services is responsible for establishing and enforcing child support in Columbus.
-The CSEA can be your resource for:
+South Carolina’s Child Support Services Division (CSSD) is responsible for establishing and enforcing child support in the state.
+The CSSD can be your resource for:

 • Establishing paternity;